All Products

 The metric used for validation.
 Valid values:

-• loss (default): the metric that is the same as the loss metric during model creation.
-This metric can be used for classification and regression tasks.
+• loss (default): the same as the loss parameter used during model creation.
+This metric can be used for classification (including multiclass classification) and regression tasks.

 • f1score: the harmonic mean of precision and recall.
-This metric can be used for classification tasks.
+This metric can be used for classification (including multiclass classification) tasks.

 • r2_score: the coefficient of determination.
 This metric can be used for regression tasks.